-- 1 Aim the camera so that an object at the same focal distance as the main subject is centered in the AF frame. - 2 Press the shutter button halfway and press the ♥/▲button.

-•The AFL icon will display.
+- 1 Turn on the LCD monitor. - 2 Aim the camera so that an object at the same focal distance as the main subject is centered in the AF frame. - 3 Press the shutter button halfway and press the J/A button. - •The I icon will display and the lower indicator will light yellow.

-3 Re-aim the camera to compose the shot as desired and shoot.
+Re-aim the camera to compose the shot as desired and shoot.